hamlibdk/HAMLIB-SDK/README.md

-# JTSDK64 Applications and Tools
+# JTSDK64 Applications and Tools: Pre-Release (Development)

 ************************************************************************************
 ## JTSDK Version 4.1 Stream
 ************************************************************************************

+### Development Status: Discontinued.

+This project has been discontinued as it no longer aligns with the MSYS2 mingw64-based techniques that WSJT-X developers use.

+See https://msys2-jtsdk.sourceforge.io/ as a guide for work that details and automates deployment of a suitable environment.

 The **Version 4.1** stream is a learning, discovery and technique refinement experiment.